BYU-Aeronautics-Club/BYUAeronauticsClub.github.io/_pages/fundamentals/aerodynamics/performance.md

 ## Measures of Aerodynamic Performance
 ### Lifting Capability
 The most basic way to determine if your UAV is airworthy is to determine if it can produce sufficient lift to overcome gravity.
 You may have noticed there isn't really a section anywhere on lift on this site.
 This is because compared to drag, lift is incredibly simple.
-We should first look at the *stall speed* of your aircraft.
+Here, we simply need to look at the *stall speed* of your aircraft.
 The stall speed is defined as the minimum speed required to maintain altitude at maximum lift.
 It is related to the [C<sub>l</sub> max](https://aeronautics.byu.edu/fundamentals/aerodynamics/airfoils/#lift-and-drag-performance) of the airfoil, as in the formula below (taken from the definition of coefficient of lift).

 ![Stall speed](./figures/stall_speed.JPG){: .align-center}